 Habitat and Conservation

-Rough earthsnakes are most abundant in rocky, open wooded hillsides, along woodland margins, and in open areas with abundant ground cover such as rocks, logs, bark, stumps, or other debris.
+Rough earthsnakes are most abundant in rocky hillsides in open woodlands, along woodland margins, and in open areas with abundant ground cover such as rocks, logs, bark, stumps, or other debris.

 Many larger animals, including other snakes, mammals, and predatory birds, will eat them when they can catch them.
 The danger of predation explains the earthsnake’s camouflage coloration, secretive habits, and defensive smearing of stinky musk on a captor.